 I intend to make use of my multiphysics background, my fascination and interest for the subject to help solving a still very mysterious phenomenon.
 My engineering skills will hopefully help to one day create bio-inspired adhesives which replicate the performance of the biological “originals”.

-Most of the challenges that I faced during my Master’s project were related to materials, and solving these problems required a more fundamental understanding of the interactions at play.
-This triggered my interest in surface science and contact mechanics at the nanoscale, a topic I pursued further during my PhD.
-More specifically, I used Atomic Force Microscopy to investigate the mechanisms by which organic foulants adhere to oil-exposed metallic surfaces.
-This included (i) pinpointing the principal components at play – stiff surface, soft organic molecules in the presence of crude oil – (ii) defining a model system that mimics the real-life one while reducing the chemical complexity introduced by the inhomogeneity of crude oil, (iii) studying adsorption to surfaces in the absence and presence of liquid, and (iv) exploring mitigating strategies to target the effects of the surface roughness and chemistry and of the liquid-solid interface on adhesion.
+In my PhD research I employed different modalities of Atomic Force Microscopy to investigate the mechanisms of adsorption and adhesion of organic foulants to oil-exposed surfaces.
+This included (i) pinpointing the principal components at play – stiff surface, soft organic molecules in the presence of crude oil – (ii) defining a model system that mimics the real-life one while reducing the chemical complexity introduced by the inhomogeneity of crude oil, (iii) studying adsorption to surfaces in the absence and presence of liquid, and (iv) exploring mitigating strategies to target the effects of the surface roughness and chemistry, and of the liquid-solid interface on adhesion.

 More than anything, I love developing new technologies and tools that help us to better understand the world around us.
 Because I am equally passionate about natural sciences as well as the applicability of engineering, I completed my bachelor’s degree in Biomimetics at the City University of Applied Sciences in Bremen.
 In October 2018, I began studying Human and Biological Robotics at Imperial College as an ideal combination of these interests.